swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-10-save-and-load-the-model-with-mlem/index.md

 ## Introduction

-The purpose of this chapter is to serve and use the model for usage outside of the experiment context with the help of [MLEM](../../tools.md).
-MLEM allows to do this by saving the model with metadata information that can be used to load the model for future usage. the experiment context with the help of [MLEM](../../tools.md).
-MLEM allows to do this by saving the model with metadata information that can be used to load the model for future usage.
+The purpose of this chapter is to serve and use the model for usage outside of the experiment context with the help of [MLEM](../../tools), a powerful tool designed for easy packaging, deployment, and serving of Machine Learning models.

+By transforming your model into a specialized MLEM model, it is possible to capture the essential metadata information that can then be used to load the model for future usage, unlocking true potential in facilitating seamless and efficient model deployment.

 In this chapter, you will learn how to: